Essential Information For All New Students

 Music Theory and Fundamentals of Theory

 All of our music majors are required to take Music Theory courses, beginning with Structures I. During the first week of the fall semester, students take an assessment exam to determine their readiness for Structures I. Students who show deficiencies in certain areas will be assigned online modules consisting of exercises and drills related to Structures I. These modules will greatly help students gain a better command of basic theoretical concepts.
 Students who are assigned these modules will still attend the regular morning sections of Structures I.

 Piano Proficiency and Group Piano

 All students majoring in music must satisfactorily demonstrate a level of proficiency in piano appropriate to their respective degree programs.
 Students will be auditioned and placed into the appropriate level of piano study (either Group Piano classes or private piano lessons) at the beginning of their musical studies on campus.
-Students may consult with the coordinator of group piano (Dr. Barbara Fast) or their advisor for further information.
+Students may consult with the coordinator of group piano (Dr. J.P.
+Murphy) or their advisor for further information.

 How Do I Receive My Tuition Waiver and/or Scholarship Money?